YHA Railway Square – 9/10

-|Cost||4 Bed Dorm – $252 each (weekly rate, including breakfast)
+|Cost||4 Bed Dorm – $252 each (weekly rate, including breakfast)|

 Railway Square is a unique hostel experience in the heart of Sydney.
-It’s a conversion of platform zero within the Central Railway Station, and has managed to maintain the authentic railway look and feel.
+It’s a conversion of platform zero within the Central Railway Station and has managed to maintain the authentic railway look and feel.
 The ceilings are high, displaying flags from countries around the world, and the walls are plastered with posters/offers for trips, job opportunities and items for sale.
-The communal area is large, open plan design, with a self-catering kitchen and dining area.
+The communal area is a large, open plan design, with a self-catering kitchen and dining area.
 From here, you can enter the garden terrace, or sit and watch a film in the movie room, both of which are always full of people.
 Music plays from reception, which can be heard all over the hostel – but it differs, depending on who is working that day!
-Good vibes all round.
+Good vibes all around.

 I think it was due to the time of year, but there weren’t many guests in the hostel leading up to Christmas.
 Of the people staying at Railway Square over the holidays, many were travelling together, subsequently forming cliques based on nationality, while a few others were living in the hostel for long periods of time.
 Fortunately, the hostel offered lots of group activities, such as the organised paddle boarding and a special Christmas dinner.

 The Christmas dinner really helped to liven the atmosphere.
 The room was decorated and everyone dressed up!
 After the meal, we all went to Bondi Beach at midnight – it was a great moment and full of laughs.